Green Card for Siblings: Bringing Your Siblings to the United States

 • A step-sibling from a parent’s marriage to another person with children

-The quickest way to bring your sibling to the U.S. is to apply immediately when you are eligible.
-For brothers and sisters of U.S. citizens over the age of 21, there is an extremely long waiting list to get a visa.
-This is because siblings of eligible applicants are the fourth preference category for family-based green cards.
+The quickest way to bring your sibling to the U.S. is to apply as soon as you are eligible.
+For brothers and sisters of U.S. citizens over the age of 21, the wait for a visa is extremely long because it is a fourth-preference category.

 The preference categories for family-based green cards are as follows: